 Large enterprises have multiple site offices spanning geographical locations and are connected via MPLS service providers.
-As a standard practice, all the location office connect via BGP using the same AS Number assigned to customer (Site-A and Site-B).
+As a standard practice, all the location office connect via BGP using the same AS Number assigned to a customer (Site-A and Site-B).

 As shown above, Router “CE-A” at site A advertises network 188.8.131.52/32.
 The service provider receives the route having AS path as “200 I”.
 Now “PE2” Router advertised the same route towards Site-B Router “CE-B”.

-While former is used by PE to modify the AS Number in AS Path so that prefix is not dropped, latter is implemented in CE device to introduce an exception in BGP AS path loop prevention mechanism.
+While former is used by PE to modify the AS Number in AS Path so that prefix is not dropped, the latter is implemented in CE device to introduce an exception in BGP AS path loop prevention mechanism.

-One significant difference being that “As Override” needs to be provisioned at the Service provider end while “Allowas-in” will be configured at the CE device at the customer site.
+One significant difference is that “As Override” needs to be provisioned at the Service provider end while “Allowas-in” will be configured at the CE device at the customer site.

 Below table enumerates the comparison between “As-Override” and “Allowas-in” –

 |Overview||Used by PE to modify the AS Path so that prefix is not dropped based on BGP default behaviour to disallow its own AS number in the AS Path of prefix.||Used as an exception AS path loop prevention mechanism where BGP default behaviour is to disallow its own AS number in the AS Path of prefix.